boratanrikulu/boratanrikulu/README.md

 A software developer.

 Senior year at Pamukkale University with Computer Engineering major.
-Working at Zeo Agency as an Intern Backend Developer.
+Working at Zeo Agency as Backend Developer.

 Experienced in Linux System Administration, Shell Scripting, Ruby/Rails.
 Looking forward to improve my capabilities in Golang and Devops.